This section addresses a range of questions concerning registration (Article 14 of the Implementing Regulation).

 1. Do model aircraft operators have to register themselves and their aircraft?

 Yes, the operator will need to be registered, but in most situations not the aircraft.
-Under the new EU rules, each model aircraft operator who intends to fly an aircraft heavier than 250gr or with a sensor able to capture personal data (e.g. camera) will need to register himself as of 1 July 2019 (new: this is likely to be postponed until 1 January 2021) in the registry for unmanned aircraft operators of his country of residence.
+Under the new EU rules, each model aircraft operator who intends to fly an aircraft heavier than 250gr or with a sensor able to capture personal data (e.g. camera) will need to register himself as of 31 December 2020 in the registry for unmanned aircraft operators of his country of residence.
 This information will be stored in a national registry, which will be linked with other registries throughout the EU, allowing national authorities to access and exchange that information (subject to rules on privacy and processing of personal data).
 There is no requirement to register model aircraft, unless these fall in the so-called “certified category”, which generally covers aircraft that under current national rules already require a certification to operate (in most European countries this concerns aircraft heavier than 25 or 30 kg).
-The format of the registration number is currently still under discussion.

 2. Is the “operator” the same as the “pilot”?